Gain practical experience by doing an internship!

 How do I find an internship?

-You can also call our main office at 303-871-2743 to find the latest news, or check the office bulletin board in Sturm Hall, Room 466.
+You can also sign up for our departmental student listserv to receive the latest news about available internships, or check the office bulletin board in Sturm Hall, Room 466.
 Your political science adviser may have heard of internship opportunities, too.

 DU Careers Online is a great database of internship and career opportunities.
 It pulls information from local and national sources as part of the University Career Action Network.

-You will need your DU ID and webCentral password to log in.
+You will need your DU ID and PioneerWeb password to log in.

 For help finding an internship through the Career Center, set up an appointment, or call the Career Center at 303-871-2150.